-This is especially true considering that a new and improved method is fast approaching; truly competitive manufacturers will soon move beyond predictive maintenance to develop a prescriptive approach.
+While predictive maintenance remains the standard, a new and improved method is fast approaching.
+Truly competitive manufacturers are moving beyond predictive maintenance to develop a prescriptive approach.
 In addition to showing technicians when and where they need to work, prescriptive maintenance shows them exactly what to do.
 Machine health sensors monitor for impending issues, then automatically trigger alerts that show maintenance workers how to remedy the root cause of those issues.

 Prescriptive Maintenance and Manufacturing Efficiency